enkidevs/curriculum/javascript/ecmascript-2015/function-improvements/method-shorthand.md

 Consider the function `sayHi` which is supposed to log the `Hi` message.
 Likewise, the `sayHello` function should log the `Hello` message.

-Complete the following snippet such that the both functions are defind within the object `return`ed, using method shorthand in both cases:
+Complete the following snippet such that both functions are defined within the object `return`ed, using method shorthand in both cases:

 ```javascript
 return {